bugsnag/bugsnag-api-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+The Bugsnag API Toolkit for Ruby is free software released under the MIT License.
+See [LICENSE.txt](LICENSE.txt) for details.